temporalio/documentation/docs-src/go/how-to-define-activity-parameters-in-go.md

 ---
 id: how-to-define-activity-parameters-in-go
-title: How to do define Activity parameters in Go
+title: How to define Activity parameters in Go
 sidebar_label: Activity parameters
 description: The only required parameter is `context.Context`, but Activities can support many custom parameters.
 ---